 A point that several participants highlighted was that using a video was a clear advantage for participants with low literacy.
 This was expressed by both a mother with reading difficulties and a mother with attention deficit hyperactivity disorder (ADHD) but also by mothers who did not necessarily have low literacy themselves.
 By using a video mothers with low literacy can understand the information as easily as mothers without literacy problems.
-The mother with ADHD expressed it this way: “It is easier to reach everyone [with a video] … it can sometimes be hard to write it in a way so that you reach those who are not so academically strong … you reach everyone no matter if you are a good or bad reader because it is not necessary because everyone can understand what she is saying and it is a simple explanation which would be harder to write in a leaflet”.
+The mother with ADHD expressed it this way: “It is easier to reach everyone [with a video] … it can sometimes be hard to write it in a way so that you reach those who are not so academically strong … you reach everyone no matter if you are a good or bad reader because it is not necessary because everyone can understand what she is saying and it is a simple explanation which would be harder to write in a leaflet” [mother 7].

 Disadvantages of using a video for recruitment

 Although participants were generally positive, they also pointed out various disadvantages of the videos.
 Several mothers were concerned that participants would overlook the link to the video in the information leaflet and thereby not use the video.
 Another participant felt that a link in an e-mail was easier lost than a physical leaflet that she could have on the desk.
 Although most participants found the length of the video appropriate, some expressed that the videos missed important information such as a description of the interventions they could be randomized to, and practical information about the process of the study.
-This is exemplified by a mother who said: “I maybe missed a bit more practical information in it.
+This is exemplified by mother 5 who said: “I maybe missed a bit more practical information in it.
 You know, more information on what exactly what going to happen for instance that you received a questionnaire that you should fill out…”.
 One participant stated that she needed more information about how the research would be used.

 Some of the participants commented on the video format and set-up.
 One found that it looked like a quick fix and was non-professional.
 For some participants, it was distracting that the video's editing was not professional, that the room was disorderly, and that the audio did not correspond completely with the written text shown on the videos.
 Some of the interviewed mothers had suggestions of how to improve the video.
 Suggestions included distributing the video through text message or social media and including a presentation of the research institution and the goals of the study.